 Our National Unified Audition dates are:

-Please note that we are in New York only on Sunday, and in Los Angeles only on Saturday
+Please note that we are in Los Angeles only on Saturday

 If you choose to audition on campus, you should plan to spend the day.
 Auditions are in the morning and interviews are in the afternoon.
 If you choose to audition at one of the Unified sites, you will be given a specific audition time.
 Unified auditions last 15 minutes.
 Candidates receive equal consideration whether they audition on campus or off campus.

 If and when you are invited to audition in person, you will need to apply for admission to Otterbein University.
 Please do not apply for admission until you have been invited to audition.
-Our Admissions Liaison, Teri Devlin, will be in touch with you.
+Our Admissions Liaison, Elizabeth Doyle, will be in touch with you.
 Any questions about the admission process, including financial aid or scheduling a campus visit, should be directed to her.
-She can be reached at firstname.lastname@example.org or at 614-823-1500.
+She can be reached at email@example.com or at 614-823-1219.